Draghi Warns Of Protectionist Threats After Signaling QE End

-BRUSSELS/FRANKFURT/PARIS (dpa-AFX) - Risks from global factors such as protectionism has increased, European Central Bank President Mario Draghi warned on Thursday, after the bank signaled that it would end its massive bond-buying program at the end of this year.
+BRUSSELS/FRANKFURT/PARIS (dpa-AFX) - European Central Bank President Mario Draghi warned on Thursday that risks from global factors such as protectionism has increased after the bank signaled that it would end its massive bond-buying program at the end of this year.

 'Uncertainties related to global factors, including the threat of increased protectionism, have become more prominent,' Draghi said in the introductory statement to his press conference.